About the EMA Levels Indicator

-The indicator appears in the main MT4 chart window in the form of 3 colored lines (green, blue, and red).
+The indicator appears in the main MT4 chart window as three colored lines—green, blue, and red—representing different timeframe EMAs.

 Free Download